jgumbley/blogs-are-easy-and-cheap/2013/07/13/blogs_are_easy_and_cheap.rst

 The first thing needed is a versioned copy of the drivel I'm going to write, plus the scripts which will generate the HTML and upload the whole lot to the cloud (or whatever).
 We can get all this for free as we are living in the future, thanks to open-source software and free-tier commerical cloud services.

 For generating the HTML I chose a library for Python, called Tinkerer.
 This is based on the pretty mature Sphinx documentation system which is widely used to generate documentation for Python projects.
 As far as versioning is concerned, Git is fine, and the Github.com service adds an off laptop backup and all sorts of other bells and whistles.
-To host the static files, a free Amazon S3 bucket does is fine- I used a precanned Python script and the Boto AWS integration library to automate uploading the files.
+To host the static files, a free Amazon S3 bucket does the trick- I used a precanned Python script and the Boto AWS integration library to automate uploading the files.
 To tie the whole thing together I decided to go old-school and write a Make script.
 Finally, so I don't get confused next time I get a new laptop, I wrote a shell script to ensure all the software dependancies are installed- I copped out a little and made it pretty much Mac only, but at least if I do end up wanting to use a Windows or Linux laptop, I can eyeball it to recall how I got here.

 Messing around with the Stylesheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~